Yobes Ondieki

 Yobes Ondieki (born February 21, 1961, in Kisii, Nyanza) is a Kenyan former 5000 m runner, who won the World Championships' gold medal in Tokyo 1991.
 In the same year he set a temporary Kenyan 5000 m record of 13:01.82 in Zurich.
 He participated in the Olympic finals of 1988 and 1992 but did not win a medal.
-He also was the first person to break 27:00 in the 10,000 m in 1993 with a then world record time of 26:58.38.
+He was the first person to break 27:00 in the 10,000 m in 1993, with a then world record time of 26:58.38.

 Biography

-Ondieki attended Iowa State University where he captured four Big Eight conference titles, three of them in cross country.
+Ondieki attended Iowa State University, where he captured four Big Eight conference titles, three of them in cross-country.
 Ondieki received All-America accolades six times at Iowa State.
-Although he never won an NCAA individual championship, he came close on several occasions, earning NCAA runner-up honors three times and third-place status three times.
-Except for the NCAA championship, he won every cross country meet he competed in during the 1983 and 1984 seasons.
+Although he never won an NCAA individual championship, he came close on several occasions, earning NCAA runner-up honours three times and third-place status three times.
+Except for the NCAA championship, he won every cross-country meet he competed in during the 1983 and 1984 seasons.

 Ondieki was known for his demanding training sessions and his ability to run constantly at a high pace.
-However, he lacked a finishing kick, a weakness exploited by his opponents in the 1992 Olympic 5,000 m final in Barcelona.
-In 1993, Ondieki became the first athlete to break the 27-minute barrier over 10,000 meters when he ran a world record time of 26:58.38 at the Bislett Games in Oslo on July 10.
-His time broke the mark set by Richard Chelimo only five days earlier in Stockholm by over 9 seconds.
+However, he lacked a finishing kick, a weakness exploited by his opponents in the 1992 Olympic 5,000-metre final in Barcelona.
+In 1993, Ondieki became the first athlete to break the 27-minute barrier over 10,000 metres when he ran a world-record time of 26:58.38 at the Bislett Games in Oslo on July 10.
+His time broke the mark set by Richard Chelimo only five days earlier in Stockholm by over nine seconds.

-From 1989 to 1993, Ondieki was ranked in the top 5 in the world in the 5,000 meters by Track & Field News, with his number one ranking coming in 1991.
-In 1993, Track & Field News ranked him number one in the world in the 10,000 meters.
+From 1989 to 1993, Ondieki was ranked in the top five in the world in the 5,000 metres by Track & Field News, with his number-one ranking coming in 1991.
+In 1993, Track & Field News ranked him number one in the world in the 10,000 metres.

 Ondieki married Lisa Martin, an Australian marathon runner.
-In 1990 they had a baby girl named Emma Ondieki.
+In 1990, they had a baby girl named Emma Ondieki.
 Today, Ondieki and Martin are divorced.

-In September 1991 both he and Martin attended the 1991 AFL Grand Final as a part of the prematch entertainment.
-The vision of Ondieki laughing uncontrollably at the antics of Angry Anderson has been used in a more recent advertisement for Carlton Draught.
+In September 1991, both he and Martin attended the AFL Grand Final and were presented to the crowd as a part of the pre-match entertainment.
+The televised footage of Ondieki laughing uncontrollably at the antics of Angry Anderson singing “Bound for Glory” in a blue Batmobile has been used in a more recent advertisement for Carlton Draught.